Current group members:

 Arthur Graf, PhD student (2018-2021)

 Arthur joined the group in October 2017.
 He is currently working on the ultrafast transient spectroscopy (Helios) set up.
-The main project is to investigate the photo-physics of single porphyrins and porphyrin-embedded complexes.
+The main project is to investigate the photo-physics of single porphyrins and metal-oxides thin films.